The Course of Study

 Winter

-Seminar III, Part 2 combines a critique of Western Philosophy from the ancient Greeks to the post-modern period with a quasi-Independent Study course, leading to a 15-page self-directed paper at the end of the semester.
-Coursework focuses on the close reading of one text, Reiner Schürmann’s Broken Hegemonies, led by Professor Howard Caygill.
-In parallel, students also read Solomon and Higgins’ A Short History of Philosophy, a broader introduction to the various schools of thought not limited to Western philosophy.
-The final paper is meant to hone students’ critical thinking and writing skills and broaden their engagement with the history of ideas and artworks.
+This seminar combines a critique of Western Philosophy from the ancient Greeks to the post-modern period with a quasi-Independent Study course, leading to a 15-page self-directed paper at the end of the semester.
+Coursework focuses on the close reading of one text, Reiner Schürmann’s "Broken Hegemonies", led by Professor Howard Caygill.
+The final paper is designed to refine students’ critical thinking and writing skills and to broaden their engagement with the history of ideas and artworks.
+Along with it, in the last two weeks students will also read three texts that deal with issues of race and the Anthropocene: Achille Mbembe’s "Critique of Black Reason", Andreas Weber’s "Enlivenment: Toward a Poetics for the Anthropocene" and Thomas Nail’s "A Theory of the Earth."
+(Note: these texts may be subject to change from year to year.)

-Seminar IV focuses on subject/object relations as constituted and/or represented in philosophy and art in the last two centuries.
+This seminar focuses on subject/object relations as constituted and/or represented in philosophy and art in the last two centuries.
 Students learn to approach theoretical critique from the standpoint of close reading and intertextual analysis.
 After tracing the relation between subject and object in Kant and Hegel (via Jaspers and Kojève, respectively), we examine Bakthin’s theory of dialogical consciousness, Bergson’s notion of subjective time, Deleuze and Guattari’s critique of psychoanalysis, Virginia Woolf’s emerging feminist aesthetic, Jacqueline Rose’s reading of Lacan, and a different notion of the gaze in Levinas, ending with Amelia Jones’ important discussions of visual culture, art, and the relation between feminism and postmodernism more broadly.

 Madrid and Marrakech/ Mexico City Residency